2024 Arena Football League season: Mid-season changes

 On May 2, 2024, the Iowa Rampage announced it had folded after one game, citing multiple broken promises from league management to cover increased expenses.
 The Georgia Force abruptly folded a few days later and on May 9, the Soul suspended operations for the remainder of the 2024 season with hopes of returning in 2025.

 On May 13, 2024, in an email from owner Diana Hutton, the Minnesota Myth became the fourth team to suspend operations, blaming it on an inability to raise necessary sponsorships because of "negative publicity" and accusing the owners of "sabotage" in order to force her husband Lee Hutton to resign as commissioner; Hutton confirmed the team's closure publicly a day later.

 In a press release, the Outlaws indicated that the league would contract to 10 teams for the remainder of the season: Washington, Billings, Rapid City, Southwest Kansas, Salina, West Texas, Wichita, Albany, Nashville, and Orlando, with the league remaining open to continue scheduling games with Oregon and "other teams not mentioned."
 The Blackbears announced an agreement to continue in the league for the rest of the 2024 season on May 17.
 The Cedar Rapids River Kings, recently severed from American Indoor Football due to owner misconduct, were added to the schedule as a non-league member for Week 5.
 Rapid City folded on May 24, due to continued turmoil within the organization.
 Oregon was again removed from the league on May 28, as incoming president Jared Widman announced that the league would be moving forward with only nine teams.

 Multiple sources indicated the West Texas Desert Hawks had ended their season June 18, four days before their last scheduled game and nine days after they had quietly fired their head coach.
 Salina acknowledged the maneuver and scheduled the River Kings as their opponent for the planned matchup against West Texas.
 The league confirmed that the Desert Hawks had withdrawn from their final game "for reasons that we will not disclose" on June 20 but that the team had not folded.
 Desert Hawks owner Zack Bugg folded the team officially on June 21, citing arena concessions money disputes, lingering issues tied to Hutton's promises, and the alleged embezzlement of the money Bugg had fronted to NFL Network to televise a game that the network never televised.

 Postseason

 The AFL announced the updated playoff schedule for the 2024 season on June 12, 2024.
-There werr six teams that made the playoffs and they started on July 6, 2024, with two first-round games.
+There were six teams that made the playoffs and they started on July 6, 2024, with two first-round games.
 In the semifinal round, July 13, 2024, the lowest-seeded winner of the first-round matchup played the top seed, while the runner-up hosted the highest-seeded.
 All games for the first two rounds were hosted by the higher seed.
 ArenaBowl XXXIII waa to be hosted at a neutral site, later revealed to be the American Dream Center in East Rutherford, New Jersey, on Friday, July 19, 2024.